 - This lovable breed doesn’t need as much exercise as other breeds.
 Despite their lazy nature, they can jump high fences and often participate in agility competitions.

-- Hairless Chinese Cresteds must be kept shaven around their bodies to keep their skin healthy.
+- Hairless Dog Chinese Cresteds must be kept shaven around their bodies to keep their dead skin cells healthy and low maintenance.

 13. Scottish Terrier

-Independent and territorial, the Scottie makes a loyal companion.
-Add to that a low-shed, hypoallergenic coat and minimal grooming and you've got an all-around great pet!
+Independent and territorial, Scottie makes a loyal companion.
+Add to that a low-shed, hypoallergenic dog coat and minimal grooming and you've got an all-around great pet!

 While Scotties may not run marathons with you, they love to chase, dig and make an awesome walking partner.
-Their territorial nature and surprisingly deep-sounding bark make them great watchdogs too!
+Their territorial nature and surprisingly deep-sounding bark make them great watchdogs low maintenance too!

 Fun Facts About Scottish Terriers